 8. Accessible Education

 These elements are thoroughly explained throughout the course.
 You might have concerns that the American Exceptionalism viewpoint might be used to justify some of the injustices that have occurred, but that’s not the case.
 Slavery is treated as a great evil, and DeGree discusses the colonists’ interactions with Native Americans in more detail than I’ve seen in many textbooks.
-He explains the cultures, personalities, and events at play to help his readers understand what was really going on rather than form simplistic opinions.
+He explains the cultures, personalities, and events at play to help his readers understand what was really going on rather than to form simplistic opinions.
 For instance, he acknowledges the illegality and immorality of the relocation of the Cherokees (the Trail of Tears), but he presents some other conflicts with Native Americans in a more nuanced fashion with blame for both sides.

 Clearly not a fan of big government, DeGree identifies points at which there were significant expansions of the power of the federal government and resultant problems.
-In one such instance, he explains how Andrew Jackson’s expansion of power for both the government and the president increased the use of the spoils system, allowing elected officials to reward their supporters at taxpayers’ expense (p.
+In one such instance, he explains how Andrew Jackson’s expansion of power for both the government and the presidency increased the use of the spoils system, allowing elected officials to reward their supporters at taxpayers’ expense (p.
 191).

-While reading the textbook has value in itself, the entire course takes students beyond just learning the book’s content.
+While reading the textbook has value in itself, the entire course takes students beyond just learning the book’s contents.
 The other course components have students read and analyze historical documents, participate in Socratic discussions, research information, debate ideas, and write essays.
-An extensive section at the beginning of The Story of Liberty: Teacher’s Edition, Part I explains in detail how to teach the course and how to gradually draw students into participation in what might be unfamiliar methods of learning, including writing an essay for each of the course’s 11 units.
+An extensive section at the beginning of The Story of Liberty: Teacher’s Edition, Part 1 explains in detail how to teach the course and how to gradually draw students into participation in what might be unfamiliar methods of learning, including writing an essay for each of the course’s 11 units.

-The Teacher Editions have all of the assignments that are in the student book, with answers overprinted when they are predictable.
+The teacher editions have all of the assignments that are in the student book, with answers overprinted when they are predictable.
 They also have a test for each unit that has multiple-choice questions and one essay question.
 Answer keys follow immediately after each test.